Culturally, it is definitely gross to eat your boogers, but does science agree?

 The subsequent ingestion of the nasal mucus, commonly called boogers, is termed mucophagy.

 There have been almost no recent studies conducted to conclusively prove that mucophagy could lead to immunity.
 The only reference to mucophagy building immunity comes from a 2013 interview with Dr Scott Napper, who stated that he had attempted to perform an experiment with his students to see if eating their own boogers would help their immunity.
 He also stated that eating one’s boogers may be beneficial to the body and that the body may develop immunity against the bacteria trapped in the mucus.
-However, this isn’t enough evidence to prove that it’s healthy to eat boogers.
+However, this study does not present concrete evidence to conclude that eating boogers can be healthy.

 Mucus serves as the front-line defense for the body against commonly encountered infections by trapping the pathogenic bacteria and viruses in place.